An Brief Introduction to AJAX

 Hint, SQL LIKE operator is useful for this exercise.

-Link your lab11_ajax.html on your index.html.
+Link your ajax.html on the index.html.

 Zip the following files and submit in URcourses by 11:55 P.M.